Darkhorn: Realm of the Warlords

-Darkhorn: Realm of the Warlords is a 1985 video game published by The Avalon Hill Game Company.
+Darkhorn: Realm of the Warlords is a computer wargame published in 1985 for the Apple II and Commodore 64 by Avalon Hill.

 Gameplay

 Darkhorn: Realm of the Warlords is a game in which a battle involving four major fantasy races is played out in a real-time wargame for multiple players.

 Reception

 Johnny L. Wilson reviewed the game for Computer Gaming World, and stated that "Darkhorn is a fast-paced strategy game which is ideal for getting the gang (or the family) together for an evening's entertainment.
 Challenge, depth, and interest level make this a product to contend with for many years."